Domestic Applicants (U.S. Citizen)

 Graduate Record Examinations (GRE)

-The GRE general test is now optional for all applicants applying for admission to Fall 2021 to Spring 2022.
+The GRE general test is now optional for all applicants seeking admission to Fall 2021 thru Spring 2023.

 Applicants may report a GRE score but it is not required to complete an application.
 If you plan to report your GRE general test scores, then scores should be sent directly from the Educational Testing Service (ETS) to our university.
 Applicants are not required to take the GRE Subject Test.